 Courses that satisfy the program certificate are offered by the Departments of African American Studies, Anthropology, English, History, Politics, Sociology, and Spanish and Portuguese, as well as by the Woodrow Wilson School of Public and International Affairs, the Program in American Studies and the Lewis Center for the Arts.
 Faculty affiliated with the program direct the study plans of students seeking a certificate in Latino studies, which is pursued in tandem with a disciplinary concentration.

 Admission to the Program

 Students from all departments are welcome to the program.
 Students may enroll in the Latino Studies certificate program at any time, including freshman year.
 There are no prerequisites, and courses taken prior to enrollment may count towards the certificate requirements.
 Students may take AMS 101, “America Then and Now,” at any time during their studies, including after enrollment in the certificate program.
-Interested students are encouraged to meet with professor Rachael DeLue, associate director of the Program in American Studies, to discuss the program and plan a tentative course of study.
-To enroll in the program, students should schedule a meeting with professor DeLue through the web appointment scheduling engine (WASE) and bring a copy of the completed enrollment form to that meeting.
+To enroll in the certificate program, students should complete the online enrollment form.
+New students are encouraged to meet with the associate director, professor Rachael DeLue, to discuss the program requirements and plans for completing the certificate.
+To schedule a meeting with professor DeLue, please use the web appointment scheduling engine (WASE).

 Course of Study

 Students may earn a certificate in Latino studies by successfully completing the following requirements, consisting of five courses: